GreptimeTeam/docs/docs/v0.6/en/faq-and-others/faq.md

 Also, we are implementing PromQL natively which is frequently used with Grafana.

 ## How does this compare to Loki?
-Is there a crate with Rust bindings available, preferably as tracing or logging subscriber?
+Is there a crate with Rust bindings available, preferably as a tracing or logging subscriber?

-GreptimeDB is focused on time-series data (or metrics) right now.
-It may support log and tracing storage in the future.
+GreptimeDB has primarily focused on metrics, but will soon offer log storage and full-text search capabilities for logs.
+These features are expected to be available in version 0.9, which is anticipated to be released in early July.

 ## When will GreptimeDB release its first GA version?